 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
 Read our credit card methodology here.No credit check required

-The OpenSky® Secured Visa® Credit Card is next on the list of most affordable cards with no credit check.
-While it does charge a $35 annual fee, it offers a relatively reasonable APR on purchases and the ability to quickly convert to an unsecured card with responsible use.
+For those looking to rebuild credit or start building credit, the opensky® Plus Secured Visa® Credit Card is next on the list of most affordable cards with no credit check.
+While it only earns rewards on select purchases, it does offer no annual fee and the opportunity to quickly convert to an unsecured card with responsible use.

 How LendingTree Rates Credit Cards?